 Want to encourage a love of reading in your child?
-Help your beginner reader develop strong reading habits for kids with these 9 strategies.
+Help your beginner reader build strong reading habits with these 9 strategies.

 It’s magical, isn’t it?

 Seeing kids piece letters and words together as they read from a book.
 But as much as they enjoy reading now, how do we make sure they continue to do so in the years ahead?
 After all, you see bleak stats about kids’ interest in reading on their own dwindle as early as fourth grade.

 How do we take beginner readers and help them develop good reading habits?

 My biggest priority isn’t to turn my kids into the next whiz or be at the top of their class.
 Instead, I want to hone their love of reading.
 And I do that by building strong reading habits like these.

 Who has 20 minutes a day, much less five, to read book after book?
 It’s a matter of not doing something else so you have time to read.
 The easiest way to incorporate 20 minutes is to build it into your routine.

 For us, that’s bedtime.
 All three kids know to snuggle and read after they dress in pajamas.
 They run on autopilot so they not only look forward to reading, they do it automatically.
 No nagging necessary.
 Twenty minutes is enough time to build strong reading habits in your child.

 You’ll be surprised how often you can include reading into your everyday, family life.
 Take the grocery store.
 Ask your child to read labels, or point to products and tell him what it says.
 Point out aisle numbers and signs.
 When walking around the block, show him the letters in stop signs and those painted on the street.
 Reading doesn’t only happen in books, but everywhere around us.